asunapg/scarval/docs/How-to-deploy.md

 #### Terminate an instance

-You can manually invoke Chaos Monkey to terminate an instance.
+You can manually invoke scarval to terminate an instance.
 For example:

 ```
 chaosmonkey terminate chaosguineapig test --cluster=chaosguineapig --region=us-east-1